Chrico/wp-fields/README.md

 ---

 ## Creating elements - like a pro
-And now the complete example with 1 specification which could be placed into a own config file:
+And now the complete example with 1 specification which could be placed into an own config file:

 ```php
 <?php